-Availability of trained facilitators: The interviews with project staff illustrated that a continuous professional development of teachers was part of the teachers' capacity building program.
-During COVID pandemic period the teachers' capacity building was continued through remote program through 40 WhatsApp audio lessons.
-Finally, 827 trained community/ALP facilitators were registered in the EMIS roster of the Non-formal Basic Education (NFBE) for future deployments/opportunities in various projects or programs to be either initiated by the government or non-government organizations.
+Availability of trained facilitators: The interviews with project staff illustrated that the 922 trained community/ALP facilitators were registered in the EMIS roster of the Non-formal Basic Education (NFBE) for future deployments/opportunities in project or program initiated by the government or non-government organizations.
 Moreover, during interviews with government officials, they mentioned that the list of GEC teachers was an important resource for us.
 They will help us in many other activities, particularly in the current floods of Balochistan to understand the situation, analysis of their areas and identification of real affected families.